peterschmidtdk/peterschmidtdk/README.md

 ### 👋 Hi there, I am Peter!

-* 💻 I work as an independent Cloud & Security Architect with focus on Microsoft 365 and Security
+* 💻 I work as an independent Cloud & Security Architect specializing in Microsoft 365, Security, Identity, Email (Exchange) and M&A (tenant-to-tenant migrations).
 * 🌍 I live in Denmark
 * 🎉 I am awarded as a Microsoft MVP: M365